badola/blog/cpp/if_you_see_cut_paste.md

 `std::rotate` is not only limited to string permutations but also to all sequenced containers.
 So all of our above discussion applies to `std::vector` as well.

-Want to move an element (or a group of elements) to the back of a vector v?
+Want to move an element (or a group of elements) to the back of a vector say `v`?

     std::rotate(begin_of_items_to_move, end_of_items_to_move, v.end());